Utilities in Spain – Separating Fact From Fiction

-With prices on the up, scams on the rise, and more players entering the energy market, it pays to know the reality behind the hype regarding utilities in Spain.
+With prices on the rise and more players entering the energy market, it pays to know the reality behind the hype regarding utilities in Spain.
 Take a look at our tips and make sure you know fact from fiction.

 Compare different brands and providers and take into account any delivery charge.

 Traditional gas bottles do not have a delivery charge, regardless of what the driver says!
 If you want to avoid delivery charges for lightweight bottles, you can usually buy them at your local petrol station.

-To date many providers don’t bother to charge clients, but that doesn’t mean they can’t if a penalty clause exists in your contract.
+Although many providers don’t bother to charge clients, that doesn’t mean they can’t if a penalty clause exists in your contract.

 Increased competition from new entrants to the market, coupled with more savvy consumers, has led to a greater possibility for companies to lose clients.
 Tying a client in for 12 months is an attractive way to increase profits.

 Distance selling regulations allow 14 days for consumers to change their mind and cancel without having to give a reason.
 This applies only when the service was contracted online or by phone.

 If you signed the contract at a company’s office and then change your mind, you may have to pay a penalty charge.

 Most comparison sites make money by receiving a commission for clicks made and contracts signed.
-This means they may promote tariffs that aren’t the best for your cicumstances.
+This means they may promote tariffs that aren’t the best for your needs.
 Additionally comparison sites may not include all companies in your area.

-Domestic gas installations must be checked every 5 years in Spain (except in the Basque Country where it’s every 4 years) and boilers checked every 2 years.
+Domestic natural gas installations must be checked every 5 years in Spain (except in the Basque Country where it’s every 4 years) and boilers checked every 2 years.